 LEGO Dino Attack (released as LEGO Dino 2010 in Europe) is a LEGO Theme released in 2005 and revolving around the conflict of Man Versus Prehistoric Monster... in a modern-day setting!Compared to most LEGO Themes of the time, LEGO Dino Attack was considerably Darker and Edgier.
 LEGO, the company that once refused to produce green bricks in fear that kids would built military vehicles, was now churning out sets featuring tanks and helicopters battling dinosaurs in a post-apocalypticLEGO City.
 And not just any dinosaurs, but evil mutants that can shoot lasersout of their eyes, breathe fire, and shoot lightning.The story is simple.
 In 2010, these mutant dinosaurs come the heck out of nowhere and wreck LEGO City, and four survivors (Specs the all-around scientist, Digger the thrilling paleontologist, Shadow the emotionally-driven hunter, and Viper the drafted racer) form the D.I.N.O.
 Attack team and use the latest military technology and weapons to combat the dinosaurs and drive them out of the city.At least... in North America.European countries got a similar-but-different line titled Dino 2010, which moved the apocalyptic setting to the jungle, dropped all references to the dinosaurs being mutants, and changed the premise from a band of survivors fighting to reclaim LEGO City to a team of hunters deployed to recapture escaped dinosaurs.
 The most notable difference between Dino Attack and Dino 2010 sets is that Dino 2010 removed all of Dino Attack's over-the-top weaponry and replaced it with chains, grappling hooks, and cages.
-For instance, Dino Attack's Iron Predator, which is clearly supposed to be a tank, lost its cannon and gained a large T-Rex cage attached on a trailer and was renamed the Dino Track Transport.Upon its release, Dino Attack and Dino 2010 was met with lukewarm reception among teenage and adult fans of LEGO, many of whom felt that the dinosaurs were too inaccurate in appearance and a little too close to LEGO's Galidor action figures in design for comfort.
-The Bowdlerisation of Dino 2010 also raised some questions about LEGO's perception of its North American audience versus its European audience.
+For instance, Dino Attack's Iron Predator, which is clearly supposed to be a tank, lost its cannon and gained a large T-Rex cage attached on a trailer and was renamed the Dino Track Transport.Upon its release, Dino Attack and Dino 2010 were met with lukewarm reception among teenage and adult fans of LEGO, many of whom felt that the dinosaurs were too inaccurate in appearance and a little too close to LEGO's Galidor action figures in design for comfort.
+The Bowdlerisation of Dino 2010 also raised some questions about LEGO's perception of its North American audience versus its European audience, and Moral Guardians objected to the violence in Dino Attack.
 Among the target audience, however, Dino Attack and Dino 2010 were enjoyed just as much as any other LEGO line.See Dino Attack RPG, which was based off this line.In 2012, a Spiritual Successor to Dino Attack was released in the form of LEGO Dino, which many fans of Dino Attack and Dino 2010 have nicknamed "Dino 2012".

 LEGO Dino Attack and Dino 2010 contain examples of: